LukaszRados/lukaszrados.github.io/content/posts/en/coronallacs-hiking-around-andorra.md

 - Some of the shelters had internet connection (l'Illa, Borda de Sorteny), the others didn’t.
 In Comapedrosa they were nice enough to let us make a quick phone call to tell our friends we are ok (we didn’t ask in Juclà).
 Remember that data is quite expensive in Andorra (for EU numbers).
 - All shelters provide sockets to charge your devices.
 Having my phone in airplane mode all the time (due to roaming cost), I only had to charge it once.
 - There aren’t many towns on the way.
 The only towns we passed were Envalira on day 2, and el Serrat and Llorts on day 4.
+- Once you finish the route, make sure to pass by the tourist office in Escaldes.
+If you collected all the stamps in your passport, you will receive a souvenir buff.

 ## Summary